maskoid/vestacustom/migration/README.md

 This is for HestiaCP.
 Currently in development so things can go ugly. **You have been warned!!**

 ## Backup Single User
+This shell script only work if you have dropbox backup installer on your server.

 ```
 wget -N https://raw.githubusercontent.com/maskoid/vestacustom/master/migration/restore-single-user.sh